-Recommended: That the Board approve revisions to The Policy Manual concerning specific policies as outlined below and on successive pages for Section 100, Officers of the Board of Regents.
+Approved: The Board approved revisions to The Policy Manual concerning specific policies as outlined below and on successive pages for Section 100, Officers of the Board of Regents.

-Item 1.
-Policy 102 Chancellor

-Empower Chancellor authority to delegate or re-delegate

-authority given to him in this manual.
+Item 1: Policy 102 Chancellor - Empower Chancellor authority to delegate or re-delegate authority given to him in this manual.

-The proposed revisions are provided according to each enumerated recommendation item.
+The proposed revisions were provided according to each enumerated recommendation item.
 Please note the strike-through texts represent deletions from the current version and the highlighted, bold texts represent additions.